Pachinko Games UK: Your Complete Guide & Best Sites to Play (2025)

 Pachinko: Gambling or Just Entertainment?

-Technically speaking, Pachinko and Pachinko parlors actually fall into a bit of a grey area.
+Technically speaking, Pachinko and Pachinko parlours fall into a bit of a grey area.
 For the majority of people in Japan, Pachinko is a form of gambling, and they’re not wrong.

 It has the same status as lotteries, scratch cards, and even bingo titles in that it’s often thought of as not quite gambling.
 That said, and legal loopholes by having an intermediary aside, Japanese Pachinko is most certainly a form of gambling.